 In all business deals, there should be no ambiguity, and all financial matters should be clear.
 Livestock farming is a long, tedious process.
 Farmer and Ranchers put great efforts into raising the animals.
 The whole process involves price determination, the health status of the livestock, and then it reaches the marketplace.

 After reaching a consensus with the buyer, the transaction takes place.
-The livestock Bill of sale is a formal legal document that ensures both the buyer and seller that the transfer of livestock and payment will take place smoothly.
-When writing the bill of sale, all information should be thoroughly checked, and there should not be a delay in transfer and payment.
+This form is a formal legal document that ensures both the buyer and seller that the transfer of livestock and payment will take place smoothly.
+When writing it, all information should be thoroughly checked, and there should not be a delay in transfer and payment.